 The financial statements comprise the Statement of Comprehensive Income, the Balance Sheet, the Statement of Changes in Equity, the Cash Flow Statement, the accounting policies and the notes to the financial statements.
 The notes include the areas highlighted in the Strategic Report and form an integral part of the financial statements.

-The financial statements of the Company are prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS as adopted by EU) and with the provisions of the Companies Act 2006 as applicable to companies using IFRS.
+The financial statements of the Company are prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.

 The financial statements have been prepared under the historical cost convention.